Axolotl Care Hub Axolotl Care Hub The Complete Guide

 Try carefully observing the tank for several uninterrupted minutes and note what you see:

-- Calm-spot preference: Does the axolotl consistently choose only the calmest spots available?
+• Calm-spot preference: Does the axolotl consistently choose the calmest spots available?

-- Diffusion response: Does the axolotl seem immediately calmer when the current is temporarily diffused?
+• Diffusion response: Does the axolotl seem calmer when the current is temporarily diffused?

-If the answer is yes to these, flow almost certainly needs thoughtful adjusting.
+If the answer is yes to several of these, flow likely needs thoughtful adjusting.

 Practical Ways to Fix It